DNACENSolutions/dnac_ansible_workflows/workflows/plug_and_play/README.md

 ![alt text](images/Claim_router_device_img1.png)

-### Task: Claiming a Cisco Embedded Wireless Controller (EWLC)
+## Task: Claiming a Cisco Embedded Wireless Controller (EWLC)

-In the Cisco Catalyst Center UI, onboarding a Cisco Embedded Wireless Controller (EWLC) involves specifying parameters such as the site, project, device information, and network settings.
+### In the Cisco Catalyst Center UI, onboarding a Cisco Embedded Wireless Controller (EWLC) involves specifying parameters such as the site, project, device information, and network settings.
 This configuration aligns with actions like assigning a site, selecting an image, and setting network interfaces.

-### Example
-#### Input (YAML)
+### Example: Input (YAML)
 ```bash
 ---
 catalyst_center_version: 2.3.7.6